 In order to obtain consistent results, the measurement chamber created within the Aquaprobe® must remain physically constant during both calibration and measurement.
+It is therefore essential that both the sleeve and sleeve end cap are fitted during calibration and operation of all types of optical electrodes.

-If the optical electrode is calibrated under one set of conditions then used to measure under another set of conditions, the readings will naturally be erroneous, especially at low concentrations.
+If an optical electrode is calibrated under one set of conditions then used to measure under another set of conditions, the readings will naturally be erroneous, especially at low concentrations.

 A perfect example of this is calibrating with the end cap removed then measuring with the end cap fitted (or vice-versa).

 By changing the physical characteristics of the measurement chamber, you also change the calibration and response of the electrode.